codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/the-map-interface-analyzing-mylinearmap.md

-1.
-Instead of storing entries in one big `List`, we'll break them up into lots of short lists.
-For each key, we'll use a \textbf{hash code} (explained in the next section) to determine which list to use.
+1. Instead of storing entries in one big `List`, we'll break them up into lots of short lists.
+For each key, we'll use a **hash code** (explained in the next section) to determine which list to use.

-1.
-Using lots of short lists is faster than using just one, but as I'll explain, it doesn't change the order of growth; the core operations are still linear.
+1. Using lots of short lists is faster than using just one, but as I'll explain, it doesn't change the order of growth; the core operations are still linear.
 But there is one more trick: if we increase the number of lists to limit the number of entries per list, the result is a constant-time map.
-You'll see the details in the next exercise, but
+You'll see the details in the next exercise, but first: hashing!
-first: hashing!